Forrest Tucker: Columbia Pictures

-At Columbia Tucker had a support role in one of their Lone Wolf pictures, Counter-Espionage (1942), followed by a Boston Blackie entry, Boston Blackie Goes Hollywood (1942).
+At Columbia, Tucker had a support role in one of their Lone Wolf pictures, Counter-Espionage (1942), followed by a Boston Blackie entry, Boston Blackie Goes Hollywood (1942).
 He was borrowed by Metro-Goldwyn-Mayer for Keeper of the Flame with Spencer Tracy and Katharine Hepburn.

 World War II

 Like many other movie actors at the time, Tucker enlisted in the United States Army during World War II; he earned a commission as a second lieutenant.
 He served in the Signal Corps and was discharged in 1945.

 Post War

 Tucker resumed his acting career at war's end.
 Metro-Goldwyn-Mayer borrowed him for the classic film The Yearling (1946).
-Warners borrowed him to play Errol Flynn's love rival with Eleanor Parker in Never Say Goodbye the same year.
+Warner Bros. borrowed him to play Errol Flynn's love rival with Eleanor Parker in Never Say Goodbye the same year.

 Back at Columbia Pictures, he was in Coroner Creek (1948) with Randolph Scott.

 Republic Pictures

 In 1948, Tucker left Columbia and signed with Republic Pictures.
 His first films for them were Hellfire (1949) and The Last Bandit (1949) with Wild Bill Elliott.
 He made Montana Belle for Republic with Jane Russell; it was sold to RKO.

 Tucker had a role in Republic's Sands of Iwo Jima (1949), as PFC Thomas, a Marine with a score to settle with John Wayne's Sergeant Stryker.
 He went back to Columbia to support Scott again in The Nevadan (1950).

 Tucker was promoted to star roles with California Passage (1950).
 He followed this with Rock Island Trail (1950).

 Tucker was back to supporting actor for Hoodlum Empire (1952) then over at Paramount he co-starred with Sterling Hayden in Flaming Feather (1952) and supported Charlton Heston in Pony Express (1953).

 Tucker went to England in support of British film star Margaret Lockwood in Laughing Anne (1953), a co-production with Republic.

 Back in the United States, he returned to Republic: San Antone (1953) with Rod Cameron; Flight Nurse (1953) and Jubilee Trail (1954) with Joan Leslie.